 Introduction to Graduate Studies

 This lab will introduce student to graduate school concepts, expectations and types of course assignments.
-Students will learn and learn about tools and develop skills needed to succeed in graduate classes.
+Students will learn about tools and develop skills needed to succeed in graduate classes.

 Get more information about costs from the Office of the Bursar.
 Part-time study options are available to students who are permanent residents of the United States.
 Financial aid is not available for this program.